ashcrow/flask-track-usage/docs/index.rst

 ------------

 .. warning::
-   This release is not 100% backwards compatible with the 0.0.x series of releases.
+   1.0.x releases are not 100% backwards compatible with the 0.0.x series of releases.

 Requirements
 ~~~~~~~~~~~~